tnoff/discord-bot/README.rst

     /usr/local/bin/discord-cli -c /secret/discord.conf check-role-assignment

-The docker image automatically sets up a cronjob to run this every hour.
+The docker image automatically sets up a cronjob to run this every 5 minutes.

 A couple of notes